ultralytics/ultralytics/docs/en/guides/workouts-monitoring.md

     if not success:
         break
     im0 = gym.monitor(im0)
 cv2.destroyAllWindows()
 ```

 ### Is there a mobile version of Ultralytics YOLO11 for workout monitoring?

 Currently, Ultralytics YOLO11 is optimized for desktop environments.
 However, integration with mobile platforms is possible using TensorFlow Lite or ONNX conversion, enabling edge-device deployment for workout monitoring.

-This setup writes the monitored video to an output file.
-For more details, refer to the [Workouts Monitoring with Save Output](#workouts-monitoring-using-ultralytics-yolo11) section.